-The PHA also offers a preference for victims of domestic violence, dating violence, sexual assault, or stalking, as described in Section 4-III.B.
+The PHASpartanburg Housing also offers a preference for victims of domestic violence, dating violence, sexual assault, or stalking, or human trafficking as described in Section 4-III.B.
 To verify that applicants qualify for the preference, the PHA will follow documentation requirements outlined in Section 16-VII.D.